 Bottled water’s environmental footprint is the lowest of any packaged beverage according to a life cycle assessment conducting by Quantis in 2010.
-Moreover, data from the Beverage Marketing Corporation (BMC) shows that between 2000 and 2011, the average weight of a 16.9-ounce (half-liter) PET plastic bottled water container has declined 47.8 percent.
-This has resulted in a savings of 3.3 billion pounds of PET resin since 2000.
+Moreover, data from the Beverage Marketing Corporation (BMC) shows that between 2000 and 2014, the average weight of a 16.9-ounce (half-liter) single-serve PET plastic bottled water bottle has declined 51 percent.
+This has resulted in a savings of 6.2 billion pounds of PET resin since 2000.
 In fact, many bottled water companies are already using recycled plastic in their bottles and some are producing 100 percent recycled PET water bottles.

 Of all the plastics produced in the U.S., PET plastic bottled water packaging makes up only 0.92 percent; less than one percent.
+Bottled water containers make up only 3.3 percent of all drink packaging in landfills.
 Moreover, data derived from U.S. Environmental Protection Agency (EPA) figures demonstrates that plastic water bottles make up less than one-third of one percent of the U.S. waste stream.

-All bottled water containers are 100 percent recyclable, and the national recycling rate for PET plastic bottled water containers is 37.04 percent.
+All bottled water containers are 100 percent recyclable, and at 37 percent, the recycling rate for single-serve PET plastic bottled water containers more than doubled in the last 11 years.
 Despite significant lightweighting over the last few years, PET plastic bottled water containers continue to be the most frequently recycled PET beverage container in curbside recycling programs.
 In addition, 3- and 5-gallon plastic bottled water containers are reused between 30-50 times before being recycled.